AntonSol919/linkspace/homepage/why.md

 Users generate their identity, together they form groups and set up a method to exchange data.

-The result is that _conceptually_ an application only needs to process the state of the trees.
+The result is that _conceptually_ an application only needs to process its view of a shared space.

-## Ready to give it a try?

-Linkspace is not an end-user application.
-It is a software library and command line tools.
-A GUI frontend to manage groups/domains/keys is outside its scope.

-The packet format is stable.
-Points created will stay readable in future versions.
-The API is mostly stable but will have some breaking changes and additional conventions.

-To give it a try you can [Download](https://github.com/AntonSol919/linkspace/releases) the pre-build CLI and python bindings to follow along with the [tutorial](./docs/tutorial/index.html) or the more technical [Guide](./docs/guide/index.html),
+To give linkspace a try [Download](https://github.com/AntonSol919/linkspace/releases) the latest release, and check out the apps or the (python) [tutorials](./docs/tutorial/index.html).

-For the adventurous there is initial support for wasm, and a POC HTTP bridge called [Webbit]( https://github.com/AntonSol919/webbit) that works similar to WebDAV.

 # Q&A

 ### Who is linkspace for?

-Me from 10 years ago, me today, the next generation that wants their internet to be better, and everyone else.
-In that order.
+Me, the next generation that wants their internet to be better, and everyone else.

 #### The tool

 If you're just interested in the tool; linkspace can shrink a 'stack' significantly.

 Data formats change and grow as projects goes on.
-Using linkspace to carry the data many potentially-critical features are built in at the basics.
+By using linkspace to carry the data, many potentially-critical features are built in.
 Instead of risking a costly and complex upgrade when you need a feature yesterday, you get a lot of properties by default such as: uniquely addressable/cross referencing events, security against tampering, logging, secure user identities, low effort backups, etc.

 It is scaleable decoupled data creation, routing, storing, and processing; with data authenticity and user authentication to control access, wire up business logic, or log 'who' did 'what' and 'when'.
-Take the parts you want and leave the rest out.
+Take the parts you want and leave the rest.

 It even runs in the browser[^browser], meaning you can reuse more code logic and tools.

 [^browser]: Currently only the reading, processing and writing packets API is supported.
 With the rest put on the TODO list.

-Finally, by talking _about_ data there is a lot of potential for a 'network effect'. e.g. a support-ticket references the exact IoT event, a sale can references the your exact history of the object, etc.
+Finally, by talking _about_ data there is a lot of potential for a 'network effect'. e.g. a support-ticket references the exact IoT event, a sale can references the exact history of the object, etc.

-#### The idea
+#### The idea{#idea}

 I build linkspace so I (and hopefully others) can:

-- define, prototype, build, and run real-serverless offline-first apps quickly.
+- define, prototype, build, and run real-serverless[^serverless] apps quickly.
 - build an application without having to decide how to administrate for everyone that uses it - that responsibility sits with the (group of) users.

+[^serverless]: It bugs me to no end that some marketing department ruined the word 'serverless'.
+I'm talking about: a networked application that works without any critically important lines of communication or hosts.

-I hope it might solve some of the worst problems with the current internet.
+I believe it can be part of the solution for some of the worst problems with the current internet.

-Perhaps the greatest insanity of this time (and I believe its defining feature) is a few for-profit advertisement / propaganda services are the host-administrators of the digital 'public squares' for more than 2<sup>32</sup> people alive.
+Perhaps the greatest insanity of this time (and I would argue its defining feature) is a few for-profit advertisement / propaganda services are the host-administrators of the digital 'public squares' for more than 2<sup>32</sup> people alive.

 It is questionable for people (and the groups they organize in) to be subjected to the interests of an unaccountable administrator.
+But that can be a matter of perspective.
-But I think the real impact is the medium as the message: You are not in control, surrender your minds for profit and submit to apathy.
+The hidden cost is far more worrying in my opinion.
+It is the medium as the message: You are not in control, surrender your minds for profit and submit to apathy.

-It is a staggering amount of wasted potential for people to not experience and learn to building something for, and with, a group outside the limits and interest of a higher-authority-incorporated.
+It is a staggering amount of wasted potential for people to never experience what it means to build and be a community outside the limitations and interest of a higher-authority-incorporated.

 We are all lesser for it.